walterhiggins/WMPJS/README.md

 The important points to note are:

 * Any player can now issue this new `jsp boo` command and will see a message on their screen.
 They don't have to be operators to do so.
-* The *command()* function lets you - the javascript programmer - safely provide new commands for use by all players.
+* The *command()* function lets you - the Javascript programmer - safely provide new commands for use by all players.

 Now let's dive in and create a new `jsp leaderboard` command.
 Create a new file called *leaderboardCmd.js* in the *scriptcraft/plugins* folder and type in the following code: